 Infectious disease specialists

-An extensive evaluation is completed by the bone marrow transplant team.
-The decision for you to undergo a bone marrow transplant will be based on many factors, including the following:
+A detailed assessment is done by the bone marrow transplant team.
+The decision for you to have a bone marrow transplant will be based on many factors.
+These include:

 Your age, overall health, and medical history

 Extent of the disease

 Your tolerance for specific medicines, procedures, or therapies

 Expectations for the course of the disease

 The preparations for a bone marrow transplant vary depending on the type of transplant, the disease that caused the need for a transplant, and your tolerance for certain medicines.
 Most often, high doses of chemo or radiation are included in the preparations.
 This intense therapy is required to treat the cancer and make room in the bone marrow for the new cells to grow.
 This therapy is often called ablative, or myeloablative, because of the effect on the bone marrow.
 The bone marrow produces most of the blood cells in our body.
 Ablative therapy prevents this process of cell production and the marrow becomes empty.
 An empty marrow is needed to make room for the new stem cells to grow and establish a new blood cell production system.

 After the chemo or radiation is administered, the marrow transplant is given through the central venous catheter into the bloodstream.
 It is not a surgical procedure to place the marrow into the bone, but is similar to receiving a blood transfusion.
 The stem cells find their way into the bone marrow and begin reproducing and growing new, healthy blood cells.